Personal finance implies an individual pursuit of financial responsibility.

 We actually made it happen in a month after selling some unused furniture and temporarily reducing our debt repayments.

-This money would only be used for unforeseen expenses, but having it did give us a small boost in confidence and breathing room after living close to the bone for so long.
+This money would only be used for unforeseen expenses, but having it did give us a slight boost in confidence and breathing room after living close to the bone for so long.

 Putting Good Financial Habits to Practice